genereese/togo/README.md

 $ vi spec/header
 ```

-Once you have modified your header file, simply run 'togo -bp' from your root package directory to create the RPM:
+Once you have modified your header file, simply run 'togo -bp' from your togo package directory to create the RPM:

 ```bash
 $ togo -bp